- About GUTS

-AGE – almost 90% of bowel cancers occur in people aged 60 or over
+AGE – almost 90% of bowel cancers occur in people aged 60 or over.

-DIET – a diet high in red and processed meat and low in fibre can increase risk
+DIET – a diet high in red and processed meat and low in fibre can increase risk.

-WEIGHT – bowel cancer is more common in those who are overweight or obese
+WEIGHT – bowel cancer is more common in those who are overweight or obese.

-INACTIVITY – being inactive increases your risk
+INACTIVITY increases your lifetime risk.

-ALCOHOL AND SMOKING – both may increase the risk of bowel cancer
+ALCOHOL AND SMOKING – both may increase the risk of bowel cancer.

 FAMILY HISTORY – having an immediate relative (parent or sibling) who developed bowel cancer under the age of 50 puts you at a greater lifetime risk.